WRR Photographs, Documents, and Artifacts Selections

 Classical Music with Cutting Edge Technology

-Today, WRR is the only commercial station in Texas that plays classical music 24 hours a day and is the oldest same-owner station in the U.S. With a tower in Cedar Hill, the 100,000 watt station's listening area spans 100 square miles.
+Today, WRR is the only commercial station in Texas that plays classical music 24 hours a day and is also the oldest same-owner station in the U.S. With a tower in Cedar Hill, the 100,000-watt station's listening area spans 100 square miles.
 WRR now broadcasts in an all-digital format for improved sonic fidelity.
 Listeners can hear these benefits with a High Definition Radio receiver.

 General Radio power level indicator

 (AC voltmeter), circa 1935

 By the 1950s, portable equipment made remote broadcasts possible.
 In 1958, the City Council approved the purchase of state of the art remote consoles built by the Carver Sound Equipment Company, and at one time also used FM remote equipment manufactured by Dallas-based Collins Radio.